Bat Removal Pebble Creek

 Are bats protected in Florida?

 Bats are protected species in Florida and it is illegal to harm them and disturb their roosting sites.
 If you have bats living inside your house, it is best that you let professionals handle their removal.
-We can do an exclusion process to get rid of the bats without harming them.
+We can exterminate the bats and not harm them.

 What is guano?